BrooksPatton/learning-rust/README.md

 ## Currently at

-Chapter 8.1 - Updating a Vector
+Chapter 8.2 - Appending to a String with push_str and push

 # Contributors